PratikBarhate/question-classification/README.md

 1. _Results from the empirical tests carried out, are in_ [Results](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Results.md)
 2. _More details about the execution/logic is available in_ [Execution Details](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Execution_Details.md).
 Diagrammatic representation of the data flow can be accessed [here](https://github.com/Pratik-Barhate/question-classification/blob/master/documentation/Data_Flow_diagram.pdf).

+* The data-flow is different for Neural Network, its only a single `coarse` model predicting for all 50 different classes (I will soon update the documentation and results for the same).

 #### Dependencies used